 - Each driver will be required to go through a registration process that determines eligibility before being allowed to drive for the College.
-Employees will have to renew their registration every three years. - Students are not permitted to drive College vehicles with the exception of the College golf carts.
+Employees will have to renew their registration every three years.
+Employees are notified when their eligibility is about to expire and are given a grace period of 30 days to submit updated information. - Students are not permitted to drive College vehicles with the exception of the College golf carts.
 Students may drive golf carts when specified by their supervisors (College faculty or staff) and upon the successful completion of the Cart Operator Safety Training.
 Students have to renew their eligibility every academic year. - Registered drivers will be listed in a Driver Database by the Business Office, and drivers must be checked against database information before each trip.
 Changes in status and eligibility will be listed in the database, as will restriction information. - Vehicle inspections are to be done before and after each trip. - Fleet Coordinators in Admission, Athletics, Physical Plant, and the Business Office will maintain this information regarding the status of the vehicles and assist with registration and reporting.

-For training on use of the Driver Data base, Alertdriver.com or any questions about forms or the vehicle policy, please contact the Business Office.
+For training on use of the Driver Data base, Vector Solutions, or any questions about forms or the vehicle policy, please contact the Business Office.